Barbara Bush: Political beliefs

 Bush regularly spoke with her husband about political topics, including issues that he faced in the White House.
 Though it was generally understood that she disagreed with him on several major political issues, she refused to speak about policy to the press.
 Unlike her husband, she favored an assault weapons ban, though she was resistant to broader gun control as she believed that it would only restrict law-abiding citizens while criminals would subvert the law.

 Bush described her positions on social policy, and those of the Republican Party, as liberal, defining liberalism in this context as "caring enormously about people".
 She increasingly disagreed with the Republican Party as its social positions became more conservative.
 She supported causes that would support the poor and the sick, though she limited herself to those that were not politically charged.
 She emphasized literacy because of its apolitical nature and because of her belief that illiteracy caused other societal issues.
 Bush's friends and relatives cited the death of her daughter for informing her social beliefs, saying that she became highly empathetic for the unfortunate after Robin died.
 She was opposed to the idea of political parties taking stances on issues such as abortion or homosexuality.
+Ahead of the 1992 Republican National Convention, Bush publicly remarked that the party should remove abortion from its platform.
+However, the convention ultimately adopted a party platform with a plank favoring an absolute ban on abortions.

 Barbara's opinion on abortion was a problem for George during his political career.
 Though early on she said that it should be limited to the first trimester, she generally refused to comment on the issue.
 She privately reconciled her beliefs surrounding abortion during the 1980 presidential campaign, when she wrote several pages of notes referencing philosophical questions and her own personal experience with the death of a child.
 She concluded with the belief that the soul enters the body at birth, and that this made abortion morally permissible.
 She further believed that abortion should be federally funded so it was accessible to the poor and that government action to prevent unwanted births should take the form of education.
 Only later in life did she openly state that she believed abortion was permissible.
+However, even in years where her support for abortion was privately held, there was public speculation that she held pro-choice sentiments.